openharmony/docs/en/application-dev/reference/apis/js-apis-huks.md

 ## HuksUnwrapSuite<sup>9+</sup>

-Enumerates the algorithm suites required for encrypted imports.
+Enumerates the algorithm suites used for importing an encrypted key.

 **System capability**: SystemCapability.Security.Huks